Boeing B-17 Flying Fortress: Origins

-At the fly-off, the four-engined Boeing's performance was superior to those of the twin-engine DB-1 and Model 146.
+At the fly-off, the four-propped Boeing's performance was superior to those of the twin-engine DB-1 and Model 146.
 In March 1935 Army Chief of Staff General Douglas MacArthur created GHQ Air Force and promoted lieutenant colonel Frank Maxwell Andrews to brigadier general to become the head of GHQ Air Force.
 MacArthur and Andrews both believed that the capabilities of large four-engined aircraft exceeded those of shorter-ranged, twin-engine aircraft, and that the B-17 was better suited to new, emerging USAAC doctrine.
 Their opinions were shared by the air corps procurement officers, and even before the competition had finished, they suggested buying 65 B-17s.

 On 30 October 1935, a test flight determining the rate of climb and service ceiling was planned.
 The command pilot was Major Ployer Peter Hill, Wright Field Material Division Chief of the Flying Branch, his first flight in the Model 299.
-Copilot was Lieutenant Donald Putt, while Boeing chief test pilot Leslie R. Tower was behind the pilots in an advisory role.
+Copilot was Lieutenant Donald L. Putt, while Boeing chief test pilot Leslie R. Tower was behind the pilots in an advisory role.
 Also on board were Wright Field test observer John Cutting and mechanic Mark Koegler.
 The plane stalled and spun into the ground soon after takeoff, bursting into flames.
 Though initially surviving the impact, Hill died within a few hours, and Tower on 19 November.
 Post-accident interviews with Tower and Putt determined the control surface gust lock had not been released.
 Doyle notes, "The loss of Hill and Tower, and the Model 299, was directly responsible for the creation of the modern written checklist used by pilots to this day."

 The crashed Model 299 could not finish the evaluation, thus disqualifying it from the competition.
 While the Air Corps was still enthusiastic about the aircraft's potential, Army officials were daunted by its cost; Douglas quoted a unit price of $58,200 based on a production order of 220 aircraft, compared with $99,620 from Boeing.
 MacArthur's successor, Army Chief of Staff Malin Craig, canceled the order for 65 YB-17s and ordered 133 of the twin-engined Douglas B-18 Bolo, instead.
 Secretary of War Harry Hines Woodring in October 1938 decided that no four-engine bombers, including B-17s, would be purchased by the War Department in 1939.

 The loss was not total...
 But Boeing's hopes for a substantial bomber contract were dashed.